 The legend is beautiful, and it makes us wonder how did they brew their coffee at the time?
 They surely didn’t have a drip coffee machine, and they didn’t have espresso machines then.
 They relied on infusing the finely ground coffee beans, in a way that is now known as Turkish brewing.
 The beans were pounded into a fine powder then infused in hot water.

-The technology evolved since then, and although coffee machines are available at decent prices, some still prefer the time consuming method of brewing in an ibrik, and grinding in a manual coffee mill.
-I still enjoy from time to time a Turkish, but my favorite brew is espresso, and I also experiment a lot with cold brew.
+The technology evolved since then, and automatic coffee machines are the norm.
+Even though coffee machines are available at decent prices, some still prefer the time consuming method of brewing in an ibrik, and grinding with a manual coffee mill.
+I still enjoy from time to time a Turkish, but my favorite brew is espresso.
+I also experiment a lot with cold brew.

 Coffee Brewing Methods

 This page is just a brief introduction to the various brewing methods and a starting point to guide you through our coffee brewer reviews.
-We have espresso machine reviews, drip coffee machine reviews, and we also assessed some of the best coffee grinders to make your job of buying the gear easier.
+We have espresso machine reviews, drip coffee machine reviews, and we also assessed some of the best coffee grinders.
+We just want to make your job of buying the gear easier.

 We want you to be confident in your choices, but at the same time provide you with the knowledge to make informed decisions.
 Here are a few general tips to help you in a snobby world.